riahdollxo/stocked-up/README.md

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+All rights reserved.
+This repository is provided for educational and portfolio purposes only.
+No permission is granted to copy, modify, or redistribute this software without explicit permission from the author.